PaulZC/XLR8_VGA_HDMI_XB/README.md

 Once you have programmed the Snō with the XLR8Build 'bootloader', the blue status LED (D13) will blink a heartbeat at 1Hz.

-The [examples](./XLR8Build/examples) folder contains two .ino examples which will display: random character codes and attributes; a digital clock with chasing graphic surround.
+The [examples](./XLR8Build/examples) folder contains example Arduino code which will display: random character codes and attributes; a digital clock with chasing graphic surround; Conway's Game of Life.

 ## Resources